helvm/helvm.github.io/README.md

 # ☀️ **HelVM** - Haskellish Esoteric Language VM implemented in Haskell.

-*Write Once, Cross-Compile for EveryWhere*

-*One Automata to rule them all, One Automata to find them, One Automata to bring them all and in the rainbow bind them.*

 ☀️ **HelVM** (pronunciation `helium`) is has five part:

 1. **🔧 🎨 [HelMA](http://helvm.github.io/helma)** - Haskellish Esoteric Little Minimalist Automaton